nimh-comppsych/ARI-Papers/README.md

 Repository for papers that cite the [Affective Reactivity Index](https://www.nimh.nih.gov/research/research-conducted-at-nimh/research-areas/clinics-and-labs/edb/mbdu/affective-reactivity-index-ari.shtml).

 ## ARI Description
 The Affective Reactivity Index, or ARI, is a psychometrically validated dimensional measure of irritability.
-The ARI consists of concise parent- and self- report forms and has been shown to have both clinical and research utility.
+The ARI consists of concise parent- and self- report forms developed for clinicians and researchers.

 ## Repository Description

 ### All Papers
 Includes all current papers that use, cite, or evaluate the ARI.
-The database includes the title of the paper, a link to the paper, all listed authors, the journal, the year published, teh abstract, usage of the ARI, and the categorization of the paper into one of three categories: observational, psychometric, or treatment.
+The database includes the title of the paper, a link to the paper, all listed authors, the journal, the year published, the abstract, usage of the ARI, and the categorization of the paper into one of three categories: observational, psychometric, or treatment.

 ### Observational Papers
 Includes all current papers that fall into the observational category.